 Although sustainable solutions take time, if we do not act now we will lose precious biodiversity and critically endangered species will slip away within the next 10-15 years.

-In addition to the projects that GAFI is currently supporting, GAFI has several project targets that if put into action will play pivotal roles in conserving tropical forest habitat both for great ape populations and the human communities that depend on these critical resources for survival:
+In addition to the projects that GAFI is currently supporting, GAFI has several project targets that, if put into action, will play pivotal roles in conserving tropical forest habitat both for great ape populations and the human communities that depend on these critical resources for survival:

 1. Increase the reach of GAFI and Partners:

 a) Continue to extend the distribution, screenings and monitoring of GAFI films to all great ape range states.
+GAFI has supported conservation in 15 of the great ape range states – there are a total of 23 range states to help , so we have 8 more to reach.

 b) Liaise with National Television broadcasting stations to air the GAFI films across relevant regions.